WHYAMERICASUCKS.COM

 Health Canada's labour-market analysis of internationally educated health professionals adds an important layer.
 Among employed workers who studied nursing, the top occupations included registered nurses and registered psychiatric nurses at 34 percent, but also nurse aides and orderlies at 21 percent and licensed practical nurses at 8 percent.

 For workers trained in medicine, Health Canada says the top occupations included general practitioners and family physicians at 28 percent and specialists at 13 percent, but also nurse aides at 4 percent, registered nurses at 4 percent, and medical sonographers at 3 percent.
-The bottleneck is not just unemployment.
-It is also downward sorting into lower-status or differently licensed work.

 In January 2024, the federal government announced up to $86 million for 15 organizations to expand foreign credential recognition capacity for about 6,600 internationally educated health professionals.
 Budget 2024 then added $77.1 million over four years, including 120 new residency positions for international medical graduates.